 Get an Air Purifier

 Investing in an air purifier is one of the best ways to improve indoor air quality at home.
-In most cases, a HEPA air purifier can provide the cleaning you need for healthy, fresh air by removing up to 99.7% of airborne particles larger than 0.3 microns.
-Purifiers that use activated charcoal or UV lights can enhance the effectiveness of air purifiers.
-However, purifiers that create ozone, especially ozone generators and ionizers, aren't recommended for indoor use.
+Air purifiers that use high efficiency air filters and a strong motor are the safest and most effective option.
+Purifiers that create ozone, especially ozone generators and ionizers, aren't recommended for indoor use.

 There are many different sizes that you can choose for your home.
-If you want purifiers for individual bedrooms, you can purchase smaller purifiers like the mod jr. HEPA air purifier that cleans up to 878 square feet.
-However, if you want something to clean a larger area, products like the mod HEPA Air Purifier, which is effective in rooms up to 1,268 square feet, can meet your needs.
+If you want purifiers for individual bedrooms, you can purchase smaller purifiers like the mod jr. air purifier that cleans up to 878 square feet with two air changes per hour.
+However, if you want something to clean a larger area, products like the mod+ Air Purifier, which is effective in rooms up to 1,361 square feet with 2 air changes per hour, can meet your needs.

 When reading air purifier reviews, pay attention to key metrics such as the Clean Air Delivery Rate (CADR), the types of filters used and the length of the warranty.
-For example, the Oransi Max has CADR ratings of 230 and comes with a prefilter that you can vacuum, a HEPA filter and activated carbon filter.
+For example, the Oransi Max has CADR ratings of 230 and comes with a prefilter that you can vacuum.
 It also has a 10-year warranty, which is well above industry standards.

 There are also air purifiers that connect to your central air system, but Oransi has items that can be simply placed in a corner, giving you convenience alongside outstanding performance.
 In addition, Oransi’s higher-end products are made right here in the USA and are well-known as some of the best-rated air purifiers on the market today.